“Paint us an angel with the floating violet robe and a face paled by the celestial light; paint

 That’s the short answer to this question.
 There is much more to tell.

-are my plans for the Lewis Hine Project?
+the Lewis Hine Project?

 Because I am author, I am working on a book about it.
 I have received casual interest

 from several publishers, but no offers as yet.
 A documentary film, perhaps in the style of those on Public Television, would

 be a terrific way to tell some of my stories, and my role in the project as well.
 A third idea would be a traveling exhibition,

 similar to those sponsored by museums such as the Smithsonian.
 I work on this project essentially by myself, and at my

 own expense.
 Several times over the years, I have obtained the voluntary services of several college student interns,